Kierandoolan/milestone-2-Christmas-Card-Game/README.md

     -   #### First Time Visitor Goals

         1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about how the game works.
-        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+        2. As a First Time Visitor, I want to be able to play the game without too much work trying to find it.

     -   #### Returning Visitor Goals